7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 Your baby’s bones will remain soft to ease delivery.
 The skull bone, in particular, is designed to make it easier for your baby to pass through the birth canal.

 Your baby will experience its first bowel movement in the third trimester.
-Towards the end of your pregnancy, your baby’s first poop— called meconium, starts to build up in the intestines.
+Towards the end of your pregnancy, your baby’s first poop, meconium, starts to build up in the intestines.

-Meconium consists of the old blood cells and skin cells that your baby collected in his intestines.
+Meconium consists of the old blood and skin cells your baby collects in his intestines.
 Meconium is usually seen in your baby’s first diapers, it will look very different from the baby poop that comes later.

 Tips On Easing Your Third Trimester